jcoreNL/spring-4.3-exam-notes/README.md

 A typical usage of putting the `@Transactional` on class level is on a Repository level class in a layered architecture.

 ### What does declarative transaction management mean?
+Declarative transaction management is a model build on AOP.
+Spring has some transactional aspects that may be used to advise methods for them to work in a transactional manner.
+Declarative transaction management has the least impact on application code, and hence is most consistent with the ideals of a non-invasive lightweight container.

 ### What is the default rollback policy?
 How can you override it?
 The default rollback policy is to rollback on runtime exceptions.
 It can be overridden by setting the `rollbackFor` and